-You need to program a radius compensation for the tool movement to the first contour point.
+You need to program a radius compensation for the tool movement

 Approaching the starting point in the spindle axis

 When the starting point is approached, the tool must be moved to the working depth in the spindle axis.
 If danger of collision exists, approach the starting point in the spindle axis separately.